DETAILED ACTION

 Lui does not expressly disclose wherein each of the plurality of switches comprises an energy harvesting component and a switch controller, wherein a first switch of the plurality of switches is fixed to an ignition switch of a vehicle, a second switch of the plurality of switches is fixed to a brake pedal of the vehicle, and a third switch of the plurality of switches is fixed to an accelerator pedal of the vehicle.

-In the same field of endeavor (e.g., vehicle detection techniques), Stanford teaches wherein each of the plurality of switches (paragraph 0294) comprises an energy harvesting component (Figure 20, item 306, paragraph 0276) and a switch controller (Figure 20, item 309, paragraphs 0302 and 0305; i.e., although the reference does not explicitly state that the switch 301 includes a controller, the transmitter 309 can transmit using one of a variety of protocols such as Bluetooth, WiFi, BLE, etc.; this would indicate that a controller is present in order for it to be able to perform essential protocol functions such as data formatting, timing, connection management, and collision handling); and
+In the same field of endeavor (e.g., vehicle detection techniques), Stanford teaches wherein each of the plurality of switches (Figure 20, item 301, paragraph 0294) comprises an energy harvesting component (Figure 20, item 306, paragraph 0276) and a switch controller (Figure 20, item 309, paragraphs 0302 and 0305; i.e., transmitters that implement protocols such as Bluetooth, WiFi, and BLE such as transmitter 309 are well known in the art to comprise controllers that perform essential protocol functions such as data formatting, timing, connection management, and collision handling); and

-a second switch of the plurality of switches is fixed to a brake pedal of the vehicle (paragraph 0293), and a third switch of the plurality of switches is fixed to an accelerator pedal of the vehicle (paragraphs 0293 and 0296; i.e., the switches 301 may be mounted on control pedals of the vehicle; though not explicitly stated in the reference, an accelerator pedal is a well known control pedal of a vehicle and therefore, a third switch would be fixed to the accelerator pedal).
+a second switch of the plurality of switches is fixed to a brake pedal of the vehicle (paragraph 0293), and a third switch of the plurality of switches is fixed to an accelerator pedal of the vehicle (paragraphs 0293 and 0296; i.e., the switches 301 may be mounted on “control pedals” of the vehicle; an accelerator pedal is well known in the art to be a control pedal of a vehicle).

 Accordingly, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have combined Stanford’s teachings of vehicle detection techniques with the teachings of Lui, for the purpose of being able to power the switches for an indefinite amount of time without required any type of recharge, battery change, etc. (see Stanford, paragraph 0303).